IBM-Watson/design-guide/CONTRIBUTING.md

 ## Submitting Issues

 * Before creating a new issue, perform a [cursory search](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aissue+user%3Aibm-watson+) to see if a similar issue has already been submitted.
-* You can create an issue [here](https://github.com/IBM-Watson/design-library/issues).
-Please include as many details as possible in your report.
+* Can create an issue [here](https://github.com/IBM-Watson/design-library/issues).
+Please include as many details as possible when filing an issue.
 * Issue titles should be descriptive, explaining at the high level what it is about, and should be written in the same style as [Git commit messages](#git-commit-messages).
-* Please include the version of the Design Library you are using/viewing
+* Please include the version of the Design Library being used or viewed
 * Do not open a [pull request](#pull-requests) to resolve an issue without first receiving feedback from a `collaborator` or `owner` and having them agree on a solution forward.
 * Include screenshots and animated GIFs whenever possible; they are immensely helpful.
 * When submitting a browser bug, please include the browser, version, operating system, and operating system version.